voldemort9999/File-Encryptor/README.md

 ### 6.1 Simple Explanation

-Base64 encryption **nahi** hai.
+Base64 is **not** encryption.
-Yeh sirf binary data ko text format me convert karta hai — jisse data safely transfer/store ho sake.
+It just converts binary data to text format — so data can be safely transferred/stored.

 **Analogy:**
-Tum marbles ko post office bhejna chahte ho, par post sirf letters accept karti hai.
+You want to mail marbles through the post office, but the post only accepts letters.
-Base64 tumhare marbles ko letters me convert kar deta hai.
+Base64 converts your marbles into letters.

 ### 6.2 Technical Breakdown

-Base64 3 bytes (24 bits) ko break karke 4 groups banata hai (6 bits each).
+Base64 breaks 3 bytes (24 bits) into 4 groups (6 bits each).
-Har 6-bit group ko ek character me convert kiya jata hai:
+Each 6-bit group is converted to a character:

 **Allowed characters:**